 Verbenone is not a conventional pesticide and is not toxic to animals or the environment.
 It is a registered product with EPA in the USA.
 Currently we can only supply Verbenone to USA customers.

 Verbenone is an antiaggregation pheromone for Mountain pine beetle (Dendroctonus ponderosae), Southern pine beetle (Dendroctonus frontalis), Western pine beetle (Dendroctonus brevicomis) and other bark beetles.
 Verbenone, as a stand alone product, is normally only deployed to deter mass attack of Mountain Pine Beetle in tree stands.
 It has not been proven as a single pheromone deterrent for tree protection from Southern Pine Beetle, Western Pine Beetle, or Ips species.

-Product # 3414 Synergy Shield Verbenone Bubble (USA customers only)
+Product # 3414 Synergy Shield Verbenone Bubble (USA only)

 Pouches and bubbles are sold in multiples of 10.